Drayux/CSCI425-Parser/ZOBOS_README.md

 ## WORK TODOS

-- [ ] Parse a token stream with LR
+- [ ] Parse a token stream with LR - Liam
 	- [ ] Use LR knitting
 	- [ ] Use SLR table
 	- [ ] Use zlang.cfg
 	- [ ] Check for syntax errors
-- [ ] Develop SDTs to make an AST during the above parse
+- [ ] Develop SDTs to make an AST during the above parse - Konch and Andrew
 	- [ ] EXPR will be simplified to
 		- [ ] leaves are literals or variables
 		- [ ] root and internal nodes are non-termianls: